sparna-git/issn-jsonld-context/README.md

 Not sure we really need this, this will hide a lot of URI.
 Maybe the URIs should be kept in clear ?

+### check values of dct:spatial on Organization

+Is it using URIs ?

 ### Update the use of bibschema in the application profile

 bibschema namespace is outdated.
 Properties have been integrated directly in schema.org